-Attested documents are copies of your original documents that have been verified by either your university, British Council, solicitor, lawyer or official notary.
-They should include an official stamp, confirmation that the original has been seen and contact details of the attesting officer.
+Attested documents are 'official' copies of your original documents that have been verified by either your university, British Council, solicitor, lawyer or official notary.
+Each page of the copy of the document should include an official stamp, confirmation that the original has been seen and contact details of the attesting officer.
 If you are in the UK, the Post Office offer this service for a small fee.

 The Postgraduate Admissions Service can accept scanned copies of English Language certificates uploaded through the document upload facility.
 Referees should submit references through the reference portal and original (or attested copied of) degree certificate/transcripts should be used to meet academic conditions.

 We are unable to accept academic qualifications sent by email to meet the conditions of your offer.

 We only require original or attested copy documents that confirm your academic qualifications.
 We can verify English language scores online, so there is no need to send English language certificates through the post.

 A supporting statement (also known as a statement of purpose/purpose of study) is required by the Course Selector in order to consider your application.
 A CV is also useful to the Course Selector, although not mandatory.
 Research applicants should submit a research proposal outlining their intended area of research.